nablarch/nablarch-document/en/development_tools/java_static_analysis/index.rst

 * Throws warning if Java API registered in the black list is used.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-use Unauthorized API Check Tool
+Use Unauthorized API Check Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Unauthorized API Check Tool is provided as a SpotBugs plugin.
 See `Nablarch style guide <https://github.com/nablarch-development-standards/nablarch-style-guide/blob/master/en/java/staticanalysis/unpublished-api/README.md>`_ for detailed specifications and instructions.